 - American Foundation for the Blind – Support and resources for people with vision loss in America.

 - Cerebral Palsy Group – Provides educational information and support to people affected by cerebral palsy and other developmental disabilities.
-Submitted by Alison, the Advocacy Directory of the group.
+Submitted by Alison, the Advocacy Director of the group.

 - Disability Benefits Guide – This article explains how disability benefits work in the USA, and how to apply for them.
 Submitted by Gabrielle from The Simple Dollar.